domwakeling/100-days-of-code-2019/README.md

 **Today's Progress:** Update to Bowles site for LSERSA race, continue working on secondary-timing labels for Club National races.

 ## Day 94: 9 June, 2019

 **Today's Progress:** Updated Bowles website.
 Finish automating production of secondary-timing labels for Club National races.
 Update scoring for GHSA (Excel VBA).

+## Day 95: 12 June, 2019

+**Today's Progress:** More tweaks to secondary-timing automation.

+## Day 96: 16 June, 2019

+**Today's Progress:** Update to Bowles site for Club National races.

+## Day 97: 20 June, 2019

+**Today's Progress:** Return to looking at updating Material-UI update in the League-for-Good app.
+Got login screen working.

+## Day 98: 21 June, 2019

+**Today's Progress:** Good progress in re-implementing Material-UI (jumping from v0.20.x to v 4.0.x).
+Have the main table view working, although numerous error messages showing up in console and lots of functionality is still broken.

+## Day 99: 22 June, 2019

+**Today's Progress:** Continuing to re-implement Material-UI in Leage-for-Good.

 ---